maximilian-sprengholz/mat2html/README.md

 Stata .ado to export matrices as HTML tables

 ## Description
 This program exports tables stored as matrix to valid HTML tables.
 Labeling and some tweaking/styling is possible, however, styling is assumed to be done via CSS classes assigned to the written HTML table.
 Useful in dynamic documents where some table output styling is desired.
+For Stata V13.0 or greater.

 ## Installation
 ```Stata